DrFreas/VCH/README.md

 This is what is planned for the future:
 - synchronization between multiple instances of Euroscope (if you can do socket programming in C++, tell me!)
 - maybe some other useful features, what do you want?
 Let me know.

+How to setup:
+- create new item in the departure list
+- Tag Item type: VCH / Pending request
+- Header name: Req
+- Width: 3
+- Align to center: checked
+- Left button: VCH / Request menu